 History of primary care commissioning and financing in England

 The current primary care system in England is based on GPs being the contractors to the NHS rather than employees.
 This system was born out of the decision made at the establishment of the NHS in 1947 (Checkland et al., 2018a).
-This enabled GPs to remain independent to the NHS, minimising their opposition to the NHS (Lewis, 1997; Peckham and Exworthy, 2003).
+This enabled GPs to remain independent to the NHS in a legal sense (although in reality the majority of practices depended overwhelmingly on NHS income), minimising their opposition to the NHS (Lewis, 1997; Peckham and Exworthy, 2003).
 From 1948-1990, there was little local planning and oversight of GP services, with GPs contracted as individuals and payment governed by conditions set out and number of patients who were registered with them.
 In 1990, a new GP contract was introduced known as the General Medical Services (GMS) contract.
 It introduced some local control into the system by setting target payments for some services such as vaccinations and payment for delivering specific services.

 In 2004, a newly negotiated national GMS contract was introduced combining a basic payment (calculated by a formula) with additional payment for meeting quality thresholds (known as Quality and Outcomes Framework or QOF) and for providing a range of ‘enhanced services’.
 There were three types of enhanced services: (1) Directed Enhanced Services (DES) – which were services provided by GP practices that have been negotiated nationally for example extended opening hours; (2) National Enhanced Services (NES) – which were services commissioned from a GP practice using national specifications for example minor injury services; and (3) Local Enhanced Services (LES) – which are locally developed services to meet local needs for example services for asylum seekers and people with learning disabilities.
 Primary Care Trusts (PCTs) were tasked to develop schemes for local services to replace or supplement hospital services.
 PCTs were also given local flexibility using two additional contract types: personal medical services (PMS) and alternative providers of medical services (APMS).
 PMS contracts were to allow GPs to enter into a locally negotiated contract and paid a fixed annual rate for provision of services negotiated with their PCT (Department of Health, 2003).
 In practice, PMS contracts, once negotiated, were not policed, and they tended to act to entrench income inequalities between practices (Majeed et al., 2012).
 APMS contracts were introduced to allow ‘non-traditional’ providers to encourage the setting up of new practices in ‘under-doctored’ areas (Department of Health, 2006b).
 In part, their use was intended to increase competitive pressures on traditional GP practice (Coleman et al., 2013).